kkr-97/fullstack_trading_application/README.md

 # Trading Application - Dashboard

 Welcome to the **Dashboard** of the Trading Application!
-This dashboard allows users to effectively manage their stock investments, giving them real-time insights and control over their holdings and trades.
+This dashboard allows users to manage their stock investments effectively, giving them real-time insights and control over their holdings and trades.

 ## Features